 In the midst of Coronavirus, this information is particularly important to take on board when making your own travel decisions.
 However, it’s also worth considering for any time in the year that is common for the cold and flu to be passed around.
 A study found that ‘people using public transport during flu outbreaks were up to six times more likely to pick up an acute respiratory infection’.
 Hopefully, this increasing public awareness of how to keep ourselves and others safe amidst an outbreak can help us form safer and better habits moving forward.

-Build healthy and positive habits now
+Exercise in Lockdown - Active travel builds healthy and positive habits now

 One way we can help ourselves is to make sure our immune system is as strong as possible.
 One of the best ways to do this is by exercising – ‘To be immunologically fit, you need to be physically fit’.
 Prof. Arne Akbar, president of the British Society for Immunology supports this saying White blood cells can be quite sedentary,” says Akbar.
 “Exercise mobilises them by increasing your blood flow, so they can do their surveillance jobs and seek and destroy in other parts of the body.”

 Go for a walk, a run, a bike ride, or, you guessed it, a scoot!
 The variable fitness offered by a push scooter is an option for people of all abilities and all ages; there are people riding Swiftys who are in their 80’s!
 Now is as good a time as any to embrace scooting as a means of getting active to help boost your immune system.

 Kick scooting brings plenty of health benefits that are discussed extensively in our blog.
 To get in the habit of travelling by scooter sooner rather than later we can be much more prepared to go about our days normally should there be any changes that affect public transport options in the future.
 In the case of the Hubei province where a vehicle ban was put in place to curb the spread of the virus, it might become one of the only ways for you to get around if your travel is necessary!